SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 GET/POST Bypass
 ====================================

-Bypass can be set a default reaction for GET/POST requests.
+A bypass can be set as a default reaction for GET/POST requests.
 The default reaction of the two requests might be different as GET and POST have different usages. ::

    # server.xml - <Server><VHostDefault><Options>